-The Unix philosophy is a good way to make software suck a little less.
+I think there are two good ways to make software suck a little less.

-Social networking fascinates me, though I barely use it personally.
+Social networking fascinates me, though I don't use it much personally.
 I don't like the privacy implications of Facebook.
-I use Twitter a bit to market my software (@tokumeico, @gelatolabs).
-I don't understand social photography (Snapchat, Instagram).
-I have enjoyed photography in general in the past.
-Imageboards are an interesting format but content tends to be low-quality.
-I tried to make an ideal social networking format for myself, Tokumei.
-It is kind of ok, I guess.
+Social photography is weird.
+I use Twitter (@kylefarwell, @tokumeico, @gelatolabs, @AlgomaCSC, @SooHacks); it is ok.
+Image boards are an interesting format but content tends to be low-quality.
+I tried to make Tokumei an ideal social networking format for myself, combining the bits I like from microblogs and image boards.

-I like Soylent, strawberry-flavoured sweets, Pocky, and lychee juice.
+I like Soylent (and various knockoffs), strawberry-flavoured sweets, Pocky, and lychee juice.
 I like Soylent because it is convenient and cheap.
-I don't know anything about food chemistry but my logic is that Soylent can't possibly be worse than the realistic alternative, instant noodles.
+I don't know anything about food chemistry but my logic is that it can't possibly be worse than the realistic alternative, instant noodles.
 Ceres lychee juice is a scam; it contains more pear than lychee.
 Rubicon and Foco know what they're doing.
-Rubicon's sparkling lychee juice is especially excellent, but impossible to find.
-Unfortunately Ceres is the most widely available brand here.
-I blame communism.

 Some specific things I like

-Books/Comics: Animal Farm, Atlas Shrugged, Dilbert, ひぐらしのなく頃に解 祭囃し編, L'Étranger, Lolita, Nineteen Eighty-Four, よつばと!.
+Books/Comics: Lolita, Atlas Shrugged, ひぐらしのなく頃に解 祭囃し編, A Clockwork Orange, Nineteen Eighty-Four, L'Étranger, よつばと!, Dilbert.

 Computers/Software: rc, werc, Plan 9 from Bell Labs, OpenBSD, Tor, ThinkPads.